light5551/docs-opmanual_autolab/book/opmanual_autolab/17_autolab_map/10_autolab_map_making.md

 # BUILD - The Autolab map {#autolab-map-making status=ready}

-Excerpt: Creating and managing the map of your Autolab.
-In the following chapters of the book, there are many uses to a software defined map of your Autolab.
-It is for instance required for a working localization pipeline.
+Excerpt: Creating and managing the software defined map of your Autolab

 <div class='requirements' markdown="1">